xingchenwan/nasbowl/README.md

-# Neural Architecture Search using Bayesian Optimisation with Weisfeiler-Lehman Kernel (NAS-BOWL)
+# Interpretable Neural Architecture Search using Bayesian Optimisation with Weisfeiler-Lehman Kernel (NAS-BOWL)

 This is the code Repository for our proposed method NAS-BOWL.